GovWizely/webservices/README.md

 ### Code Coverage

-We track test coverage of the codebase over time, to help identify areas where we could write better tests and to see when poorly tested code got introduced.
+We track test coverage of the codebase over time to help identify areas where we could write better tests and to see when poorly tested code got introduced.

 After running your tests, view the report by opening `coverage/index.html`.

-Click around on the files that have < 100% coverage to see what lines weren't exercised.
+Click around on the files that have less than 100% coverage to see what lines weren't exercised.

 ### Mailcatcher